freckled-dev/fubble/doc/google_webrtc.md

 native information: http://webrtc.github.io/webrtc-org/native-code/native-apis/

+`peer_factory` immediately posts to signaling thread. if signaling thread is not running, it will block!

 > Calls to the Stream APIs and the PeerConnection APIs will be proxied to the signaling thread, which means that an application can call those APIs from whatever thread.